1abhisheknigam/Projects/C/README.md

 # C
-Personal Projects done in the C Programming Language
+A lot of my work in Parallel Programming has been in C, making working in C extremely important.